thanks4opensource/papoon_usb/README.md

         while (usb_dev.device_state() != UsbDev::DeviceState::CONFIGURED)
             usb_dev.poll();

-Optional --- UsbDev::recv() and UsbDev::send() will return 0 and false respectively until USB enumeration of device by host has been completed, but this is explicitly waits until the status is known.
+Optional --- `UsbDev::recv()` and `UsbDev::send()` will return 0 and false respectively until USB enumeration of device by host has been completed, but this explicitly waits until the status is known.
 Also see [Interrupts, polling, callbacks](#interrupts_polling_callbacks), below, regarding related timing and performance issues.

 <br>